zumerlab/zumerbox/README.md

-# WIP: TinyBox - Ready-to-use small set of development tools
+# WIP: TinyBox is a small set of ready-to-use development tools

 This project is a work in progress (WIP).

 ## Overview

-This toolkit is designed to provide developers with a compact collection of tools for their development workflow, ideal for small projects.
+This toolkit is designed to provide developers with a compact collection of tools for their development workflow, ideal for small and simple projects.